 As described in Management's Report on Internal Control over Financial Reporting, management has excluded LifeDNA, Inc. and Beauty Biosciences, LLC from its assessment of internal control over financial reporting as of December 31, 2023 because they were acquired by the Company in purchase business combinations during 2023.
 We have also excluded LifeDNA, Inc. and Beauty Biosciences, LLC from our audit of internal control over financial reporting.
-LifeDNA, Inc. and Beauty Biosciences, LLC are consolidated subsidiaries whose total assets and total revenues excluded from management's assessment and our audit of internal control over financial reporting collectively represent 1.0% and 0.5%, respectively, of the related consolidated financial statement amounts as of and for the year ended December 31, 2023.
+LifeDNA, Inc. and Beauty Biosciences, LLC are consolidated subsidiaries whose total assets and total revenues excluded from management's assessment and our audit of internal control over financial reporting, of the related consolidated financial statement amounts as of and for the year ended December 31, 2023.